fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 The following method is designed to get you started effectively towards designing the metrics of your font.

 Starting with a string of lowercase 'o' characters in the metrics window, the left and right sidebearings can be adjusted until the spacing of the characters looks and feels right.
 One way to look for this 'rightness' is to look for the whitespace between the 'o' characters to balance the whitespace inside the 'o' characters.
 In general, with the exception of slanted or italic fonts, the left and right side bearings of a lowercase 'o' should be of equal value.
 Once you are happy with the spacing of your string of 'o' characters, introduce the 'n' character from your font (see below) and then look to adjust the side bearings of the 'n' so that its spacing fits into the balance of the string of 'o' characters (see below).
-Note that due to the nature of the way our eyes see, the right side bearing of an 'n' will allways be a smaller value than the left side bearing, and the side bearings of the 'o' will be smaller than the side bearings of the 'n'.
+Note that due to the nature of the way our eyes see, the right side bearing of an 'n' will always be a smaller value than the left side bearing, and the side bearings of the 'o' will be smaller than the side bearings of the 'n'.

 <img src="images/snapshot1_1.png" alt="">